trankimtung/aws-llmops-workshop/.docs/part-2/40-continous-tuning-using-fmops.md

 ### Approve the model for production

-1. To approve a model for production, use the SageMaker Studio IDE, expand the `Models` menu option in the left-hand navigation panel, and select the Model registry option.
+1. To approve a model for production, use the SageMaker Studio IDE, navigate to the `Models` menu option in the left-hand navigation panel, and select the `Registered models` tab.

-2. Click the `<WORKLOAD NAME>-PackageGroup` group, and click the latest version of the model package.
+2. Click the `<WORKLOAD NAME>-PackageGroup` group, and select the latest version of the model package.

-3. Use the `Actions` button, in the top-right, select the `Update status` option from the drop-down, and then click the `Approved` option.
+3. Use the `Actions` button, in the top-right, select the `Update model status` option from the drop-down.

-4. In the Approve model version dialog window, provide an option comment for approval, and then click the `Save and update` button.
+4. In the `Update model status` dialog window, Change the `Status` value to `Approved` option, provide an optional comment for approval, and then click the `Save and update` button.

-5. Use the AWS console to search for, and open the CodePipeline console.
-Select the CI/CD/CT pipeline to see release change to re-deploy the generative AI application, and Bedrock backend to use the new custom model.
+5. Navigate to CodePipeline service in the AWS console.
+Select the CI/CD/CT pipeline and confirm that a new release in in progress.
+The release will re-deploy the Generative AI application to tell it to use the new fine-tuned model.

 ## Summary

-In this section, you added a continuous tuning stage to the CodePipeline, automatically fine-tuned your model, and saw how the CI/CD/CT pipeline automatically updated and deployed the generative AI application to use the new model.
+In this section, you added a continuous tuning stage to the CodePipeline, automatically fine-tuned your model, and saw how the CI/CD/CT pipeline automatically updated and deployed the generative AI application to use the fine-tuned model.
 In the next section, you will deploy a way to add context to your prompts and query data without having to fine-tune a model.

 [Click here to proceed to the next section.](/.docs/part-2/50-retrieval-augmented-generation.md)